COBA-NIH/i2kconference/virtual.md

 layout: default
 ---

-**2024 Virtual I2K 2024 webpage draft**

 <!-- ![][image1] -->

-Virtual I2K 2024: Online Tutorials on Image Analysis event from October 28-30, 2024
+# Virtual I2K 2024: Online Tutorials on Image Analysis event from October 28-30, 2024

 ## **About**